knowmics-lab/geneslator/README.md

 ## Database Management

-Annotation databases are automatically downloaded from [<geneslator GitHub release page>](<https://github.com/knowmics-lab/geneslator-data/releases>) when needed and cached locally.
+Annotation databases are automatically downloaded from [<https://github.com/knowmics-lab/geneslator-data/releases>](<https://github.com/knowmics-lab/geneslator-data/releases>). when needed and cached locally.

 When you import an annotation database in geneslator: